This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“This is probably one of the simplest and sweetest Campari cocktails in existence, and I still found it to be too bitter for me to enjoy, which was surprising because my palate has come a long way in its development over the last year and a half.
-Maybe next year I’ll try this one again to see if I finally find Campari palatable!”
+Kendall’s Take: “This is probably one of the simplest and sweetest Campari cocktails in existence, and I still found it to be too bitter for me to enjoy.
+That was surprising because my palate has come a long way in its development since starting to consistently taste cocktails a few years ago.
+Maybe next year I’ll try the Garibaldi again to see if I finally find Campari palatable!”

 Recipe